Moving from Canada to the USA in 2025: What You Absolutely Need to Know

 Alcohol and Tobacco Regulations

-• You may bring up to 200 cigarettes or 50 cigars or 2 kg of manufactured tobacco (including smokeless) duty-free.
+• Tobacco: You may bring up to 200 cigarettes, 50 cigars, or 2 kg of manufactured tobacco (including smokeless) duty-free.

 Pet Relocation: Rules, Risks & Preparation